mrempel/geohexviz/README.rst

 a) Using functions from the GeoHexSimple package \
 b) Using functions from the GeoHexViz package

+Please refer to the `examples directory <https://github.com/tony-zeidan/geohexviz/blob/master/examples>`_ for additional examples that go into great depth (for both methods).

 Method 1 Example Usage
 **********************